godwinnwalozie/godwinnwalozie/README.md

 # Hi, I'm Godwin! 👋 😎

 ## 🚀 About Me
-Data- driven, a knack for numbers, tech savvy, sales - revenue operations, process improvement, change champion and a business leader.
+Data - driven , detailed oriented, a knack for numbers, tech savvy, change champion and a business leader.

 Career-wise, I have over 13 years of combined work experience in the consulting, B2B IT SaaS Industry.
 Have held progressive roles in Sales - Revenue Operations, as Data Analyst, Business Intelligence and Strategy Specialist.